-One hundred years ago in 1914 a man was granted two patents, one for liquid-fuelled rockets and another for multi-stage rockets.
+Over one hundred years ago, in 1914, a man was granted two patents, one for liquid-fuelled rockets and another for multi-stage rockets.
 The patents went largely unnoticed but, although it wasn’t appreciated at the time, they signified the beginning of the era of modern rocketry.
 The patents were granted to a man named Robert Hutchings Goddard, who led a troubled life as he battled with criticism and poor health to design, build and develop the first rockets from which our modern marvels are derived.

 In 1907 he had his first taste of rocketry at Worcester Polytechnic Institute in Massachusetts, when he attempted to propel a small rocket with gunpowder.
 In 1909 he began his graduate studies at Clark University in Worcester, before accepting a research fellowship at Princeton University’s Palmer Physical Laboratory in 1912.